idehub/react-native-google-analytics-bridge/README.md

 With this, [rnpm](https://github.com/rnpm/rnpm) will do most of the heavy lifting for linking, **but** you will still need to do some of the manual steps below.

-These are step 5 and 6 from the iOS installation, and 4, 5 and 6 from the Android installation.
+These are step 5 and 6 from the iOS installation, and step 4 and 5 from the Android installation.
 Specifically for Android step 4, you'll have to add the tracking id.

 ## Manual installation iOS